The Widow of Zarephath

 The widow of Zarephath lived in a coastal town in Phoenicia, 9 mi. south-southwest of Sidon.
 God sent Elijah to this city, within the very heart of the country ruled by the kings of Baal, to be nourished by a widow who was not an Israelite.
 The Lord inflicted a drought on the land of Israel because of their apostasy and idolatry (1 Kings 17:1).
 For Baal was worshiped under the leadership of King Ahab and Queen Jezebel, as the source of life and blessing.
 And Now Israel was to learn that Baal could not give these blessings.

-Elijah’s request was a accompanied with a promise.
+Elijah’s request was accompanied with a promise.
 “Do not fear; go and do as you have said, but make me a small cake from it first, and bring it to me; and afterward make some for yourself and your son.
-For thus says the LORD God of Israel: ‘The bin of flour shall not be used up, nor shall the jar of oil run dry, until the day the LORD sends rain on the earth” (v.
-14,15).
+For thus says the LORD God of Israel: ‘The bin of flour shall not be used up, nor shall the jar of oil run dry, until the day the LORD sends rain on the earth” (verse 14,15).

 This request was a test of faith.
 God made it clear to the widow that if she gave to the prophet, He would return to her far more than she had given.
 And the widow met the test and was richly rewarded.
-For she ate because she believed the promise of God many days (v.
-15).
+For she ate because she believed the promise of God many days (verse 15).
 When the call came to give, she had only enough left for one last meal for herself and son.
 But when she had given, she had enough for herself, her house, and for the prophet for many days.

 Elijah stayed there for some time, living in an upper room of the widow’s house.
 Then the woman’s son got sick and died.
-So, the woman stricken with grief said to the man of God, “Have you come to me to bring my sin to remembrance?” (v.
-18).
+So, the woman stricken with grief said to the man of God, “Have you come to me to bring my sin to remembrance?”
+(1 Kings 17 18).
 In her sorrow, she associated her trouble with the prophet and God.
 She felt that judgment was paid to her because of some past sin in her life.
 But Elijah prayed: “Lord my God, let this boy’s life return to him!” (verse 21).
 And her son was restored to life.
 Then she said, “Now I know that you are a man of God and that the word of the Lord from your mouth is the truth” (verse 24).

-Jesus referred to the faith of this woman in the NT saying, “In truth, I tell you, there were many widows in Israel in the days of Elijah, when the heavens were shut up three years and six months, and a great famine came over all the land, and Elijah was sent to none of them but only to Zarephath, in the land of Sidon, to a woman who was a widow” (Luke 4:25–26).
+Jesus referred to the faith of this woman in the New Testament saying, “In truth, I tell you, there were many widows in Israel in the days of Elijah, when the heavens were shut up three years and six months, and a great famine came over all the land, and Elijah was sent to none of them but only to Zarephath, in the land of Sidon, to a woman who was a widow” (Luke 4:25–26).

 In His service,